sid4sal/Optimized-Ensemble-Learning-for-Classification/README.md

 ## **Code Documentation and Manual**

 ### **Environment Setup**
 The project utilizes **Conda** for managing dependencies, because of the ease and flexibility.
-You can use any other environment manager, but install the proper versions of the required libraries.
+Any other environment manager can be used, but proper versions of the required libraries specified in the `environment.yml` file must be installed.
 We used the `linux` (Ubuntu) operating system for our development and testing, but this code is usable on windows also.

 Follow the steps below to set up your environment: